pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 const { data, content } = matter(readFileSync(path))
 ```

-To supply the metadata I define it in the top of each blog post file.
+To specify the metadata, I define at the top of each blog post file.
 For example, here's the metadata from my sample blog post.

 ```text
 ---